ZSunTIB/5-TNET-seq/README.md

 6. Run 0.1.4 5'TNET-seq_5'trimmed_1to3_mismatch_reads_extraction.sh to extract the reads that containing mismatches in the 1st, 2nd, or 3rd coordinates after 5' end trimming;
 7. Run 0.2.1_TSS_mm_Ratio_calculate.R to calculate the slippage ratio for each TSS region;
 8. Run 0.2.2_TSS_mm_Ratio_adjust.R to adjust the slippage ratio for each TSS region.

+The expected run time depends on the sequencing depth.